First published: 9 December 2019

 “Although I love Christmas, it can be difficult to come up with gift ideas year after year when BJ’s fine motor skills haven’t develop in line with his age.

 “But, he absolutely loves Christmas and rips open the gift wrap with great gusto, making me all the more determined to find something which will meet his joyous expectations.”

 Her 2019 list included personalised gifts and toys, photo and travel ideas, stretchy dough, puzzle games and more.

-Julie also has guides from 2017 and before – ideas included pop-up toys, chalk paint and wireless headphones.
+Julie has guides from 2017 and before – ideas included pop-up toys, chalk paint and wireless headphones.